DataDog/system-tests/docs/scenarios/parametric.md

 - This test case runs against all the APM libraries and is parameterized with two different environments specifying two different values of the environment variable `DD_ENV`.
 - The test case creates a new span and sets a tag on it using the shared HTTP interface.
 - The implementations of the HTTP interface, by language, are in `utils/build/docker/<lang>/parametric`.
-See here for exact locations per langugage: [Http Server Implementations](#http-server-implementations) section for more details.
+See here for exact locations per langugage: [Http Server Implementations](#http-server-implementations) for more details.
 - Data is flushed to the test agent after the with test_library block closes.
 - Data is retrieved using the `test_agent` fixture and asserted on.